grimdoomer/TonyHawksProStrcpy/Xbox 360/README.md

 Ex: XePatcher.exe -p TonyHawkAmericanWasteland-NTSC-Retail.asm -proc ppc -bin hack_xbox.prk
 ```

-Finally you must re-pack and fix the checksums on the save file using the following command:
+Next you must re-pack and fix the checksums on the save file using the following command:
 ```
 python TonyHawkSaveSigner.py thaw xbox360 <save file>
 ```